-FB 64 "TRCV" is an asynchronously functioning FB, which means that its processing extends over several FB calls.
-To start receiving data, call FB 64 with REQ = 1.
+FB 64 "TRCV" is an asynchronously functioning FB, which means that its job processing extends over several FB calls.
+To start the job for receiving data, call FB 64 with EN_R = 1.

 The job status is indicated at the output parameters BUSY and STATUS.
-STATUS corresponds to the RET_VAL output parameter of asynchronously functioning SFCs (see also Meaning of the Parameters REQ, RET_VAL and BUSY with Asynchronous SFCs).
+STATUS corresponds to the RET_VAL output parameter of asynchronously functioning SFCs (see also Meaning of REQ, RET_VAL and BUSY with asynchronously operating SFCs).